benjaminobambino/good-dad-bad-jokes/readme.md

 #### [GitHub](https://github.com/benjaminobambino) | [LinkedIn](https://www.linkedin.com/in/benjaminlpeck/) | [CodePen](https://codepen.io/benjaminobambino/)
 ***
 ### ***Description***
-#### "Good Dad Bad Jokes" is a browser-based, fullstack MERN (MongoDB, Express, React, and Node) app that does exactly what a good dad should: tell bad jokes.
-Upon launch, users can immediately enjoy jokes being pulled from the backend database.
+#### "Good Dad Bad Jokes" is a browser-based, full-stack MERN (MongoDB, Express, React, and Node) app that does exactly what a good dad should: tell bad jokes.
+Upon launch, users can immediately enjoy jokes being pulled from the back-end database.
 Users who sign up can "like" their favorite jokes and contribute their own jokes to the database.
-#### Jokes and user info are stored in the backend database and updated through the frontend user interface through axios.
+#### Jokes and user info are stored in the back-end database and updated by the front-end user interface through axios calls.
 ***
 ### ***Technologies Used***
 * MongoDB